Smita1908/Smita1908/README.md

 <h4 align="center">
   I am a graduate student at <a href="https://saarland-informatics-campus.de/en/"> Saarland Informatics Campus</a> in <a href="https://www.uni-saarland.de/en/home.html">Universität des Saarlandes (UdS)</a>
-  and a Research Assistant at
+  and a Graduate Research Assistant at
  <a href="https://www.uni-hildesheim.de/en/">Stiftung Universität Hildesheim</a>.
   Here on GitHub you can find some projects I developed as a part of masters study and for my personal interest.
 </h4>